 You could try using a plumber snake to dislodge the blockage, but care must be taken to not break or damage the drains.
 Depending on how hard the concrete has set, this could potentially be a fruitless exercise.

 Some people try putting acids down the drain to break up the concrete – however, we would not recommend this, as you may cause damage to the drainpipe itself.
 Acids can contribute to the problem of acid rain, which has dire consequences for the environment by contaminating surface water and groundwater.

 So, What’s the Solution?

-Luckily, there is an innovative solution that is now available nationwide: hydro cutting.
+Luckily, there is an innovative solution for removing concrete that is now available nationwide: hydro cutting.
 Here at Express Drainage Solutions, we’re offering this game-changing solution to the UK – and we’re the first to do so.
 This technique is both cost-efficient and time-efficient.
 Unlike traditional drain jetting, which is a laborious technique with a high chance of drain breakage, hydro cutting is a quicker, more accurate and far more powerful method.